Senate of Canada: Independent Advisory Board for Senate Appointments

 In 2014, Liberal leader Justin Trudeau expelled all senators from the Liberal caucus and, as prime minister in 2015, announced a new appointment process overseen by a new Independent Advisory Board for Senate Appointments, both of which were attempts to make the Senate less partisan without requiring constitutional change.

 The Independent Advisory Board was constituted in 2016.
 Members of the board include members from each jurisdiction where there is a vacancy.
 The board provides a short list of recommended candidates to the prime minister, who is not bound to accept them.
 Some provinces refused to participate, stating that it would make the situation worse by lending the Senate some legitimacy.

-From the beginning of the new appointments process in 2016 until April 2025, 100 new senators, all selected under this procedure, were appointed to fill vacancies.
-All Canadians may now apply directly for a Senate appointment at any time, or nominate someone they believe meets the merit criteria.
+From the beginning of the new appointments process in 2016, 100 new senators, all selected under this procedure, were appointed to fill vacancies.
+All Canadians may now apply directly for a Senate appointment at any time or nominate someone they believe meets the merit criteria.

+In 2019, it was reported that candidates shortlisted by the Independent Advisory Board were subject to additional scrutiny from the Prime Minister's Office (PMO) prior to an appointment being confirmed, with the PMO using Liberalist, a Liberal Party donor database and organizing guide, in order to vet prospective appointees.
+The Globe and Mail reported that one-third of senators appointed under Trudeau had previously donated to the Liberal Party.
+A 2017 CBC News study had also found that notionally independent senators appointed by Trudeau voted with the government 94.5 percent of the time.

+Prime Minister Mark Carney made reforms to the Senate appointment process, removing the non-partisanship criterion.
+A new Independent Advisory Board for Senate Appointments was established in 2026.